Bishop's Block

-The Bishop's Block, also known as the Bishop's Block Apartments, is an historic building located in Dubuque, Iowa, United States.
+The Bishop's Block, also known as the Bishop's Block Apartments, is a historic building located in Dubuque, Iowa, United States.
 It was individually listed on the National Register of Historic Places in 1994.
 It was included as a contributing property in the Old Main Street Historic District in 2015.

 History

 The building significance is derived from its association with its architect, Franklin D. Hyde.
 He was a Dubuque architect known for his residential designs.
 Considered his best work, Hyde designed the building in the Romanesque Revival style.
 It was completed in 1887 and the exterior is composed of brick.
 The building measures 75.5 ft tall and rises five floors.
-At one time the building had a distinctive turret on its northwest corner.
+At one time the building had a distinctive turret on its northwest corner, which was destroyed by lightning in July 2011.